|Surgeon Luther V. Bell cared for John Mead and other Union wounded at Sudley Church. |

 John P. Mead, a 29-year-old shoe cutter from Lynnfield, Mass., was among Bell's patients at the makeshift hospital near Bull Run.
 A married father of a 4-year-old boy and 1-year-old girl, the 11th Massachusetts private had suffered a horrible wound from an artillery shell.

 Ordered to a new position to support a battery, the regiment had to pass through a narrow gully.
-Suddenly, a shell burst among the regiment, knocking Robertson to the ground and bloodying his nose.
+Then a shell burst among the regiment, knocking Robertson to the ground and bloodying his nose.
 When he recovered his senses, he rushed to catch up with his company.
 Soon, he discovered the awful effects of the Rebel fire. " ... a piece of the shell which burst and knocked me down [and] struck the man who was touching me in my platoon," he wrote his wife, "and tore away all the lower part of his abdomen making a most horrible wound."

 That man -- John P. Mead -- was carried to the rear.
 He faced bleak prospects.
 "Doct Bell who dressed the wound says he could not possibly have lived more than three or four hours," Robertson remembered.